 - The company representative must be a properly-trained process engineer who is qualified to do the work.
-Normally, this means someone with prior processing experience equivalent to that obtained through the lab-only version of MIT’s “Micro/Nano Processing Technology” course 3.155J/6.152J.
+Normally, this means someone (a) with prior cleanroom experience (or students who completed a lab class utilizing the cleanroom), or (b) having completed the half-day “quick-start”.
 In general, processing for a project will not be done by MIT.nano staff members.

 - The proposed project must be compatible with the fabrication facilities, from the point of view of materials and required process steps, as well as available fab capacity; projects will not be allowed if the added load or requirements would have deleterious effects on other projects.
-A project that requires use of the ICL or TRL must be approved by the Process Technology Committee (PTC).
+A project that requires use of the cleanrooms must be approved by the Process Technology Committee (PTC).

 - The company must identify a source of funds to pay for all fabrication costs, including computer accounts, under the MIT.nano cost structure.
 This normally consists of a blanket purchase order for an amount equal to the estimated total costs of the project.
 Fabrication fees will be invoiced and charged monthly.

 Each company engineer shall pay MIT fees based on the use s/he makes of MIT.nano's facilities.
 Fab fees will be billed monthly and will be due and payable within 45 days following the date of invoice.
 External industry user fees will be equal to three times the then-current, standard, published fees charged to internal users for such use.
 Download the current Fab.nano internal rates.

 There are no membership fees for external industry users.

 To initiate the process to become a user, complete an inquiry form to let us know more about your project.
 An MIT.nano staff member will review and advise on whether the proposed project is technically feasible and whether the proposed user is qualified.